microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/social-overview.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Microsoft Graph supports social gestures in a user's social context, and provides access to useful people and social data.
+Microsoft Graph enables access to social and workplace data for people, and supports gestures in a user's social context.

 ## Aggregate and extract specific information about people